Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Error treatment

 \section{Error treatment}

-All quoted estimates are obtained from the ensemble average of hadron correlation measurements and the errors are based on $N_b=999$ bootstrap samples.
-The $1\sigma$ standard error formulae for a Gaussian-distributed quantity $Q$ provides the range that capture central $68\%$ of the samples.
-We present resonance masses, widths/couplings, pole positions, phase shifts and $|t|$ with the asymmetric errors $\bar Q^{+\sigma_+}_{-\sigma_-}$, where the interval $[\bar Q-\sigma_-,\bar Q+{\sigma_+}]$ contains the central $68\%$ of the bootstrap samples.
+Central values for all quantities $\bar Q$ are obtained from the average of correlation matrices over the gauge ensemble, while the errors are based on $N_b=999$ bootstrap samples.
+The $1\sigma$ standard error formulae for a Gaussian-distributed quantity $Q$ provides the range that captures the central $68\%$ of the bootstrap samples, which is represented by the gray bands in various figures.\footnote{The central value $\bar Q$ corresponds to the average over the gauge configurations and not to the average of the bootstrap samples, therefore it is possible that $\bar Q$ is not within the range captured by the $68\%$ of the bootstrap samples.} We present resonance masses, widths/couplings, pole positions, phase shifts and $|t|$ with the asymmetric errors $\bar Q^{+\sigma_+}_{-\sigma_-}$, where the interval $[\bar Q-\sigma_-,\bar Q+{\sigma_+}]$ contains the central $68\%$ of the bootstrap samples.
 The remaining quantities such as energies, parameters of the scattering matrices are provided with symmetric errors $\sigma=\sqrt{\mathrm{cov}_{ii}}$.
 Here $\mathrm{cov}$ is the modified correlation matrix defined as

 The sum indicated by a prime runs over the bootstrap samples $b$ in which $Q_i^b$ and $Q_j^b$ are not among the $16\%$ of the values excluded on either end. $\mathrm{cov}_{ii}$ in Eq.~(\ref{cov}) is equal to the standard covariance $\tfrac{1}{N_b} \sum_{b=1}^{N_b} (Q_i^b-\bar Q_i)^2$ for Gaussian-distributed quantities. $\mathrm{cov}_{ij}$ also coincides with the standard covariance for completely correlated or uncorrelated Gaussian-distributed quantities $i$ and $j$.
 We have verified that the standard covariance and $\mathrm{cov}$ render almost identical errors on the energies and most of the parameters of the scattering matrix.
 The advantage of the modified correlation matrix is the exclusion of outliers for non-Gaussian distributions with long tails.
 Such distributions might occur for the bootstrap samples of scattering-matrix parametrizations due to the highly non-linear nature of the box-functions $B(E_{cm})$ in Eq.~(\ref{qc}).